graceshaoy/instagram-algorithmic-drift/README.md

 # Instagram Shadowbans: Testing for Algorithmic Changes in Treatment of 'Political' Content

-This repository contains analysis code for my master's thesis, submitted in partial fulfillment of the requirements for the Master of Arts in Computational Social Science at University of Chicago.
+This repository contains analysis code for _Instagram Shadowbans: Testing for Algorithmic Changes in Treatment of ‘Political’ Content_.

 ## Python files
 **variables**: contains constants imported across notebooks